A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: A Discontinuous Galerkin Scheme and Iterative Corrections for Collisions

-may be updated explicitly with this scheme.
+is to also update this term explicitly with the same scheme.
 However, in the limit that $\nu \rightarrow \infty$, this term puts extreme restrictions on the time step, which tend towards $\Delta t \rightarrow 0$.
 To avoid the collisional time step restriction, we split the collision and advective terms.
 Evolving the advective term with an SSP-RK3

 and then applying the BGK operator subsequently,